SOFTS-Raw sugar steadies as market consolidates after hitting 1-year low

 SUGAR

-* Dealers said funds have amassed a net short position and are more likely to cover at these price levels than extend their position.
+* Dealers said funds have amassed a net short position and are more likely to cover at these price levels than extend their bearish bets.

-* The weather is mixed, with ample rains in top producers Brazil and India, but worries over excess heat and a lack of rains in Europe and Britain.
+* The weather is mixed, with ample rains in top producers Brazil and India, but there are worries over excess heat and a lack of rains in Europe and Britain.

 COFFEE